Robinpig/Note/docs/CS/Distributed/Raft.md

 The second issue is that the cluster leader may not be part of the new configuration.
 In this case, the leader steps down (returns to follower state) once it has committed the $C_{new}$ log entry.
-This means that there will be a period of time (while it is committing$C_{new}$) when the leader is managing a cluster that does not include itself; it replicates log entries but does not count itself in majorities.
+This means that there will be a period of time (while it is committing $C_{new}$) when the leader is managing a cluster that does not include itself; it replicates log entries but does not count itself in majorities.
 The leader transition occurs when $C_{new}$ is committed because this is the first point when the new configuration can operate independently (it will always be possible to choose a leader from $C_{new}$).
 Before this point, it may be the case that only a server from $C_{old}$ can be elected leader.
 The third issue is that removed servers (those not in $C_{new}$) can disrupt the cluster.